casper-ecosystem/cep-85/docs/using-casper-client.md

 --contract-hash hash-b568f50a64acc8bbe43462ffe243849a88111060b228dacb8f08d42e26985180 \
 // The name of the entrypoint you are invoking.
 --dictionary-name "token_uri" \
-// The ID of the CEP-85 token you are checking the URI of.
+// The ID of the CEP-85 token whose URI you are checking.
 --dictionary-item-key "2"

 ```